JJRubes/boxes/OOID.md

   └─────┘
 ```
 An empty box and a small Hello World program using the box drawing character for the edges of the boxes.
-## Name
-I have no idea.
- - Boxes
- - Message Box
- - it's a bit functional, so function or func something
- - Get Rect
- - blorbo
- - Slowgoin'